wwsmiff/progress_bar_cpp/README.md

 - end() - Call this function before printing anything when the bar is no longer needed.

 ## Try it yourself:
-- example.cpp - You can do it by using `make example` assuming you haven't moved any files and use `./example` to run it.
+- example.cpp - You can do it by using `make example` assuming you haven't moved any files.
+Use `./example` to run it.
-- practical_example.cpp - You can do it by using `make practical` assuming you haven't moved any files and you do have the development version of libcurl installed   and use `./practical` to run it.
+- practical_example.cpp - You can do it by using `make practical` assuming you haven't moved any files and you do have the development version of libcurl installed.
+Use `./practical` to run it.
   ### To install libcurl:
     #### Debian: `sudo apt install lincurl4-openssl-dev`
     #### Arch: `sudo pacman -S curl`